IntersectMBO/lsm-tree/blockio/README.md

 currently simply performs each I/O operation sequentially, which should achieve about the same performance as using non-batched I/O, but the library could be extended with asynchronous I/O implementations for Windows, MacOS, and FreeBSD as well.
+On other POSIX systems a portable serial implementation is used that relies only on the parts of the `unix` package available on the platform; it can be selected explicitly on any platform with the `posixblockio` cabal flag.
 The simulated implementation also performs each I/O operation sequentially.

 As mentioned before, the batched I/O functionality is separated into an *abstract interface* and *implementations* of that abstract interface.
 The